Searching for information on Diastasis Recti online, you are likely to find the MuTu® System website (that’s this one) as well as others.

 My own study + over a decade’s experience of working with pregnant and postpartum women has taught me that to suggest that simply ‘closing the gap’ would result in a flat tummy after having babies, would be doing moms a disservice.
 Because there’s rather more to it than that.

-- You can achieve core stability and strength, and restore function with some gap remaining**.
-It is the ability to restore tension and stability of the fascia (the connective tissue between the 2 halves of the rectus muscle) which is the key factor, not just the existence of a gap
+- The stability of the mid-line is as important as the size of the gap .
+It is the ability to restore tension and stability of the fascia, or Raphe (the collagen connective tissue between the 2 sides of the abdominal muscles made of the Linea Alba and Linea Semiluniaris ) which is the key factor, not just the existence of a gap

 - Don’t ignore other factors: poor nutrition, stress, fatigue, excessive calorie consumption, inadequate essential fats or hydration, digestive issues + lack of the correct, safe and most efficient and effective exercise… will all contribute to making your stomach stick out or overhang!
 If you want to *see* the results of core training and strengthening, you have to lose the fat that sits on top.
 As above, it’s not all about the gap